Adversarial Guided Diffusion Models for Adversarial Purification: Experiments

-\textbf{Comparison between PGD+EOT and AutoAttack:} \cref{figure3}a and \cref{figure3}b show the comparison between PGD+EOT and AutoAttack on $l_\infty$ and $l_2$ threat models.
+\textbf{Comparison analysis between PGD+EOT and AutoAttack:} \Cref{figure3}a and 3b show the comparison between PGD+EOT and AutoAttack on $l_\infty$ and $l_2$ threat models.
 Under different attacks, AT methods \citep{gowal2020uncovering,gowal2021improving,pang2022robustness} and AP methods \citep{yoon2021adversarial,nie2022diffusion,lee2023robust} exhibit significant differences in robust accuracy.
 AT performs better under PGD+EOT, while AP shows superior performance under AutoAttack.
 Typically, robustness evaluation is based on the worst-case results of the robust accuracy.
 Under this criterion, our method still outperforms all AT and AP methods.
 Furthermore, as compared to the second-best method on both attacks, our method improves the average robust accuracy by 6.39\% against $l_\infty$ and 1.16\% against $l_2$, respectively.

-\textbf{Accuracy-robustness trade-off:} \cref{figure3}c shows the performance against AutoAttack $l_2$ ($\epsilon=0.5$) threat models on CIFAR-10 with different weighting scales $\lambda$.
-We observe that as the weighting scale $\lambda$ increasing, the robust accuracy increases while the standard accuracy decreases, which verifies our \cref{eq:trades} on the trade-off between robustness and accuracy.
+Such a significant margin from different attacks highlights the robustness of our method, particularly in worst-case results of the robust accuracy across PGD+EOT and AutoAttack.